Hitting your kids – is it a crime in Wisconsin?

 Charged for hitting your kids?
 Contact our child abuse defense attorneys today

-Contact Meyer Van Severen, S.C. and speak with a top criminal defense attorney.
+Contact Van Severen Law Office and speak with a top criminal defense attorney.

 We believe it’s smart to start fighting your case as early as possible.
 Because of that, our law firm takes phone calls 24/7.
 No matter the time of night or the day of the week, we’ll receive your phone call.
 Contact us immediately at (414) 270-0202.